Lake Michigan Circle Tour

 Additional Information

-- Lake Michigan Circle Tour - from the Great Lakes Information Network (GLIN), which "is a partnership that provides one place online for people to find information relating to the binational Great Lakes-St. Lawrence region of North America."
-Please note that the "Circle Tour Road Route" description from the GLIN site is not only vague, but incorrect!
+- Lake Michigan Circle Tour (archived) – from the Great Lakes Information Network (GLIN), which "is a partnership that provides one place online for people to find information relating to the binational Great Lakes-St. Lawrence region of North America."
+Please note that the "Circle Tour Road Route" description from the GLIN site was not only vague, but incorrect!
 (See description above.)